sunpaq/monkc4iOS/README.md

 	./build
 	if you have a Android device pluged in ./build install to install apk (not tested on Android simulator. please run it on a Android device!)

+	this repo is mainly for iOS and build android apk feature is just for test the Engine consistency on both platform.

+	for develop Android app/game, a separate AndroidStudio project also created. it is far more easy to use and modify: https://github.com/sunpaq/monkc4Android

 ### Code Structure: